apache/iotdb/docs/UserGuide/Ecosystem Integration/Prometheus.md

 ## Prometheus

 As a project graduated from Cloud Native Computing Fundation, Prometheus has a very wide range of applications in performance monitoring and K8S performance monitoring.
-IoTDB can realize fast access without code through the prometheus_connector service program, and efficiently write data into IoTDB.
+IoTDB can realize fast access without code through the prometheus-connector service program, and efficiently write data into IoTDB.
 And use Grafana to query the data in IoTDB

 ### Install prometheus